-I am looking to recruit 1-2 MSc and PhD students for the 2025-2026 academic year.
+I am looking to recruit 1-2 MSc and PhD students for the 2026-2027 academic year.

-The deadlines for the MSc and PhD programs at UBC Geography are typically in mid-December and January, respectively.
 Interested students should fill out this Google Form before they apply.
-I will then email strong applicants to set up a brief Zoom / Skype chat.
-Strong applicants will have some experience in coding (e.g., R, python, Google Earth Engine) and conducting research in environmental science, atmospheric science, geography, applied math, and/or computer science and at least some coursework or training in these topics.
-Competitive Ph.D. applicants should have completed independent research that is published or moving toward publication in reputable peer-reviewed journals.
+I will then email strong applicants to set up a brief Zoom chat.
+Strong applicants will have some experience in coding (e.g., R, Python, Google Earth Engine) and conducting research in environmental science, atmospheric science, geography, applied math, and/or computer science and at least some coursework or training in these topics.
+Competitive Ph.D. applicants should have completed a MSc and conducted independent research that is published or moving toward publication in reputable peer-reviewed journals.
+Note that only applicants who were interviewed via Zoom prior to the application deadline will be ranked for graduate admissions review.

 If you are unable to access the Google Form, please email me (tianjia.liu [at] ubc.ca) with [Prospective Student Inquiry] in the email subject line and include the following: